jondgoodwin/progling/content/post/rise-of-type-theory.md

-My dim memory was that this process unfolded like a bubbling stew between mathematicians and computer science practitioners, colleagues that often knew each other constantly throwing flavors back and forth, exploring different ways to formalize interrelated concepts.
+My dim memory was that this process unfolded like a bubbling stew between mathematicians and computer science practitioners, colleagues throwing flavors back and forth, exploring different ways to formalize interrelated concepts.
 Very little of it proceeded in a straight line, and sometimes it more closely resembled a drunken walk.